GautamRaj-12/obsidian-git-sync/os/02_Computer_System.md

 - Hardware may trigger an interrupt at any time by sending a signal to the CPU, usually by the way of the system bus.
 ### System Call(Monitor Call)
 - Software may trigger an interrupt by executing a special operation called System Call.

+- When the CPU is interrupted, it stops what it is doing and immediately transfers execution to a ***fi***